 A data strategy should include the type of data the team needs, where and how to get that data, and how the team plans to store and analyze the data.
 With a data strategy framework, it becomes easier to narrow down the focus to specific organizational needs and formulate an attainable plan.

 A strategy is only as good as the questions you ask as you are building the strategy.
-Self-analysis is not something busy teams do enough, so it’s up to you as the CDO or CFO to take on this lead analyst role…starting with these key data strategy questions.
+Self-analysis is not something busy teams do enough, so it’s up to you as the CDO, CIO/CTO, or CFO to take on this lead analyst role…starting with these key data strategy questions.

-1. What specifically do we want to find out?
+1. What insights do we want to achieve?

 Self-analysis begins with the end result when you are building your data strategy.
 What do you hope to achieve with your data?
-Once you know the end result, you can work backward to figure out the best way to get to that point.
-Always think of the why, how, and what when working with data.
+Once you know the end result, you can work backward to figure out the starting point.

 2. Do we have a data strategy vision statement?